Looking for Minimal Inverse Seesaw scenarios at the LHC with Jet Substructure Techniques: Collider Analysis and Results

 \begin{itemize} \item Two opposite sign muons are selected with $p_T > 10$ GeV within the detector rapidity range $|\eta_{\mu}| < 2.4$, assuming a muon detection efficiency of 95\%.
 We veto the event if any additional reconstructed lepton with $p_T > 10$ GeV is present.
+The choice of leading (sub-leading) opposite sign muons are identified as $\mu_1$ ($\mu_2$) based on their $P_T$ and is irrespective of their charge.

-\item We demand at least one fat jet, reconstructed adopting the CA algorithm with radius parameter $R = 0.8$ and $|\eta^{J}| < 2.4$.
+\item We demand at least one fat jet, reconstructed adopting the CA algorithm with radius parameter $R = 0.8$ and $|\eta^{J_0}| < 2.4$.
 We select events with the hardest reconstructed fat jet ($J_0$) having minimum transverse momentum $p_T^{J_0} > 100$ GeV. \end{itemize}

 Let us now discuss the main kinematic characteristics that may be important in differentiating signal events from the various large backgrounds.
 Several such features were already identified during the description of the background processes and they were suggestive in their effectiveness in controlling specific background channels.
 Before moving further, we identify our signal benchmark points -- labelled in terms of the sterile neutrino mass $M_N$ and mixing angle $|V_{\mu N}|^2$, they are $M_N = 400$ GeV, $800$ GeV and $|V_{\mu N}|^2 = 0.01$.
 Kinematic distributions are independent of the mixing angle and they are presented as normalized distributions, with differences between signal benchmark points and background processes highlighted.
 Two extreme mass points are chosen to establish the significantly different kinematic characteristics, which could be leveraged to identify the optimized selection cuts for various masses.